layer7booter/free-ip-stresser/README.md

 ---

 ## 🚀 Introduction
-Say hello to **Rebirth Stressor X1** — a stylized, movie-prop style Python tool that **simulates** the appearance of an advanced stresser/booter.
+Say hello to **Secure Stressor V1** — a stylized, movie-prop style Python tool that **simulates** the appearance of an advanced stresser/booter.

 ⚠️ This repository is **100% non-functional** and intended only for:
 - Cinematic visuals (film/TV hacking scenes)